knative/docs/docs/eventing/getting-started.md

 ### Creating and configuring an Eventing namespace

-In this section you create the event-example namespace and then add the knative-eventing-injection label to that namespace.
+In this section you create the `event-example` namespace and then add the `knative-eventing-injection` label to that namespace.
 You use namespaces to group together and organize your Knative resources, including the Eventing subcomponents.

-1. Run this command to create a namespace called `event-example`:
+1. Run the following command to create a namespace called `event-example`:

     ```sh
     kubectl create namespace event-example
     ```

-2. Run this command to add a label to your namespace with this command:
+2. Add a label to your namespace with the following command:

     ```sh
     kubectl label namespace event-example knative-eventing-injection=enabled
     ```

 Now that you have labeled the `event-example` namespace, you will need to verify that the resources you added in this section are running correctly.
 Then, you can create the rest of the eventing resources you need to manage events.